abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter13.md

 Nalagiri, the state elephant but also a rogue elephant, whose job description was that of executioner.
-They plied him with alcohol and let him loose as the Buddha was approaching, so that this enraged elephant would trample the Buddha.
-Ananda, the Buddha’s trustworthy attendant, saw the elephant coming and jumped in front of the Buddha, wanting to protect him.
+They plied him with alcohol and let him loose as the Buddha was approaching, so that this enraged elephant would trample the Buddha. Ānanda, the Buddha’s trustworthy attendant, saw the elephant coming and jumped in front of the Buddha, wanting to protect him.
 The Buddha asked him to step aside and then radiated loving-kindness.
 As the story goes, the elephant came barreling up to